matrix-org/matrix-spec-proposals/proposals/3987-push-actions-clean-up.md

 ## Proposal

-The `coalesce` push rule action is removed the Matrix specification.
+The `coalesce` push rule action is removed from the Matrix specification.

 The `dont_notify` push rule action is deprecated.
 Homeservers and clients should ignore it.
 Any [pre-defined rules](https://spec.matrix.org/v1.6/client-server-api/#actions)